American Jews across ideologies, battleground states react to second Trump presidency

 REPUBLICAN PRESIDENTIAL nominee and former US president Donald Trump speaks at an event commemorating the first anniversary of the October 7 Hamas attacks on Israel on Monday in Doral, Florida. (credit: MARCO BELLO/REUTERS)

-Kaufman's first issue of importance under Trump's presidency would be to see a Department of Education and Office of Civil Rights that responds strongly to antisemitic attacks on college campuses.
+Kaufman’s first issue of importance under Trump’s presidency is to see a Department of Education and Office of Civil Rights that responds strongly to antisemitic attacks on college campuses.

-Her second priority would be for Trump to prosecute hate crimes being committed against Jews.
+Her second priority is for Trump to prosecute hate crimes being committed against Jews.

-As far as Israel is concerned, she expressed hope Trump will do as he's stated and encourage Israel to quickly finish the war.
+As far as Israel is concerned, she’s hopeful that the president-elect will do as he’s stated and encourage Israel to quickly finish the war.

 Stay updated with the latest news!